benallfree/m/manuscript/master-basics.md

+2 -# Mastering the Basics
+# You Are a Master

+Yours is to conquer the manifested.
+The physical world -- with help from your slaves.

+Fear nothing.
+Learn from other masters.
+Become a master teacher.
+Generate abundance and provide protection to your slaves.
+To accept her surrender of the manifested, her flesh, that she may blossom and connect fully with the other realm and bring forth its virtues to you.
+For this exchange, she will bring the other realm to you and bathe you in beauty.

+Masters love to guide, teach, and build. slaves are the finest of clay to be moulded to the Master's purpose.
+This simple exchange of masculine and feminine energy is the ultimate goal of Querae.
+In a perfect Queraen world, you and your slave could ascend to 100% masculine Master and a 100% feminine slave -- pure energy of each type, mixed together to create insane, explosive, passionate love.
+Whether you can reach this nirvana of perfection in our default world is beside the point; it is the goal for which we all strive, Master and slave alike.

+Your role is to bring your slave, and therefore you, as close to ascendence as possible without visiting upon them permanent physical, emotional, or mental harm.
+You must be brave enough to oppose your slave's protests and fear-obstacles if you want to deliver the bliss you have promised her.
+In the other book, *s*, I am telling your slave the very same thing; that her Master *must* push her beyond comfort, through pain and fear, to reach the bliss.
+She knows this and expects nothing less from you.

+# Masters Don't Row

+> I like to think that Master and I are in a boat together.
+On most days, I row and Master steers.
+He decides what is to be done, or where we will go, and I provide him the power to get us there.
+Master chooses the route, he makes sure the way is clear, and I tend to it.
+That relationship is the one that works best, the one where I am happiest too.
+I don't have to worry about whether the direction is right or wrong, I just happily row.
+But every once in a while, I start thinking.
+I get clever.
+I get *smart*.
+I say, "Master, this is working pretty well.
+Why don't we switch for a while?
+How about you row and I'll steer?"
+And so I stop rowing.
+The boat stalls and settles adrift, aimlessly.
+"Master," I exclaim, "you have to row now!
+We are adrift!"
+And Master answers gently, "Master doesn't row."
+So you see, when I get a mind to think how things should be, or where we should be going, what we should be doing, how I should be treated, or anything else, we just go nowhere because Master doesn't row.
+My ideas do have power and value, but only through Master when he steers and I row.
+ *-slave penny*

+ The above is a meaningful and real story.
+It contains a lot of wisdom.
+As Master, your role is to choose the path and clear obstacles from it.
+Your slave will test her boundaries both intentionally and untentionally.
+She may at times complain that the path is not clear, when in fact it's just that the path is not easy.
+Your slave may, at times, become critical of the path you have chosen or what you have commanded her to do.

+First, it would be helpful to draw a clear line between steering and rowing.
+Steering is deciding.
+Steering is avoiding obstacles and ensuring a successful journey.
+Steering requires faith; of a higher power, of self, of certain and eventual success.
+Rowing provides the motion.
+Rowing is action, implementation, and calls for a different kind of faith; a faith in the captain.
+The slave's faith begins and ends with you, her Master.
+If she begins to question your decisions, even innocently, she is sewing the seeds for an eventual loss in faith.
+You *must* prevent this at all costs.

+At times when your slave is testing you, it is important to wait her out and administer discipline.
+Nothing proceeds or moves forward until she has resumed the role - the one she really wants anyway.

+> ## If you row, you both lose.

+One of the most destructive and energy-neutralizing choices you can make is to meet in the middle and compromise with your slave.
+To trade away your sexual and energetic polarity in the interests of fair-mindedness and compromise and progress.

+A Master is reasonable and fair, but there is a greater principle at work than "reasonable" and "fair".
+Too many relationships and too much love has been lost to fairness, reasonableness, and equality.
+Put another way: do you want a relationship full of crazy-making sexual energy, zeal, and passion - sometimes explosively so - or would you rather live out your long years with a very reasonable platonic friend?
+Those are your choices.

+> ## Friends row together; Masters steer.

+If the choice is between courteous correctness and energetic polarity, choose to protect the energetic polarity and let fairness and reasonableness be the first to fall in defense of passion.
+When your slave begins to bargain, plead, complain, *bitch*, moan, whale, suggest, hint, plant seeds, manipulate, mumble, grumble, cajole, butter up, freeze out, or anything else less than a happy and willing *Yes, Master*, issue strict punishment (more about that later), even if she has a great point.
+Great points will soon yield to good points, and good points will soon yield to mediocre points, eventually resulting in the neutralization of your energetic polarity.
+There is a time and place for your slave to make humble suggestions that would please her Master.
+Mid-command is not the time.

+So again, remember this...

+> ## If you row, you both lose.

 # Defending Your Castle

 The truth is, Masters make mistakes.
 The hallmark of a great Master is not perfection, but how he handles his imperfections.
 What he does with the mistakes he makes.
 This is a great way to measure a Master.